 1. The Beast, Walt Disney’s Beauty and the Beast

 Everyone knows this guy, right?
 Well in case you don’t, he’s a prince who, as a preteen, is transformed by a sorceress disguised as an old hag into a monster because he turned her away when she came to his castle seeking shelter.
 The only way to break this curse is for someone he loves to return his love, despite his appearance, before the last petal of the enchanted rose the sorceress gave him falls on his 21st birthday.
-When we meet the prince again a decade later, he has (understandably, you might say) become the royal French equivalent of the old guy who sits on his porch with a gun and screams at anyone who even thinks about coming near his house.
+When we meet the prince again 10 years later (“10 years we’ve been rusting…”), he has (understandably, you might say) become the royal French equivalent of the old guy who sits on his porch with a gun and screams at anyone who even thinks about coming near his house.

 First, can I just say that kids can be jerks?
 Especially kids who are used to having it all.
 It’s through years of life experience and help from the grownups in your life that you either learn to be kind, or become an even bigger jerk.
 My point is, should a 10/11 year old kid really get turned into a beast because he won’t let a strange old lady into his house in the dead of night?
 I dunno man.
 In any case, he certainly learned his lesson, huh?